telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 - **Enable Streaming Mode**&mdash;With **Streaming mode** enabled, the response is immediately returned to the client as they are downloaded.
 Modifying the Response body (through the **Rules**) is possible only when **Streaming mode** is disabled.

-- **Allow remote computers to connect**&mdash;Controls whether inbound connections to Fiddler Everywhere are allowed.
+- **Allow remote devices to connect**&mdash;Controls whether inbound connections to Fiddler Everywhere are allowed.
 Enable this option to capture traffic from remote devices.

-- **Keep it ON after app restart**&mdash;With this option enabled, the **Allow remote computers to connect** persists for subsequent times the application starts.
+- **Keep it ON after app restart**&mdash;With this option enabled, the **Allow remote devices to connect** persists for subsequent times the application starts.

 - **Bypass Fiddler for URLs that starts with:**&mdash;Allows you to manually add addresses that the Fiddler Everywhere proxy will explicitly bypass.
     A common scenario for using this option is [setting up a VPN connection alongside Fiddler Everywhere]({%slug configure-vpn-fiddler%}).
 You can separate the individual addresses with a comma, semicolon, new line, or white space.
 The option will set the bypass list in the related OS settings&mdash;for example, on Windows 10, that will be **Proxy Settings** > **Proxy** > **Manual Proxy** > **Use proxy server except for addresses...**.
 You can also quickly add domains while selecting a session from the Live Traffic grid and using the [context menu]({%slug web-sessions-list%}#bypassing-the-proxy).